TomObungu/physics.md/OCR A Level Physics/In Lesson Notes/Stars and Cosmology/19th November 2025.md

 - Space-time is expanding in all directions
 - The spacetime in-between galaxies is stretching
 - The redshift on these scales is caused by the stretching of the emitted light as it travels an expanding universe.
+- The further away a galaxy is, the greater the redshift, the faster they are moving away from each other
+	- Every point in the universe